 - blood in feces

 - walking in circles

 Ultimately, when in doubt, call the vet.
 Don’t worry about being annoying, just call—it could save your reptile’s life.
 Not sure where to go?
 Check out my curated ReptiFiles Reptile Vet Directory.
-There’s also more information on finding a vet in our article, Finding the Reptile Vet of Your Dreams.
+There’s also more information on finding a vet in this article: Finding the Reptile Vet of Your Dreams!

 Whether you have just one reptile or a collection, pet insurance can be extremely helpful for offsetting veterinary costs.
 If pet insurance is not an option for you, consider applying for a CareCredit card.
 It’s still a credit card with a very high interest rate that needs to be paid off within 6 months, but it can get you out of a pinch in an emergency.

 Was this post helpful?

 Let me know in the comments!